 Your car is equipped with a battery light on the dashboard that will illuminate if there is a problem with the battery and its charging cycle.
 If this lights up at any point other than during the initial vehicle self-check on startup, you should replace the battery.

 There you have them – the signs that a battery is failing and about to leave you stranded.
 Perhaps the best defense is to be proactive, though.
 Have your battery tested regularly so you can replace it when it begins to start going downhill?
 Also, make sure you know where to buy your replacement.
-At Motor City Battery Company, we offer batteries for boats, cars, golf carts, motorcycles, and even specialty items.
+At Business Name, we offer batteries for boats, cars, golf carts, motorcycles, and even specialty items.
 Contact us for more information about how we can help you.
 You can also follow them on Google+ for more updates.

 Be the first to like.